gharbiakram/DiscordServerSim/README.md

 An App that simulates the functionalites of a Discord Server

+The initial app is done offically , please refer to Usage.md To learn how to use the app succesfully.

 (1)"DiscordServerSimUI": contains the UI code (using WPF) -it refrences the ConnectionCore solution , gaining access to the server and client logic.
 -it won't be able to connect to the server directly , it must use a client to do so.